What is maximalism?

 Although this may go against everything you know to be true, it’s time to turn those preconceptions on their head.
 Layer patterns with more patterns.
 And then, when you think that’s enough, add another clashing pattern!

 But mixing patterns isn’t enough.
 It’s time to take it up a notch by hurling together a bunch of different textures.
-The textures need to be varied and wild: velvet fur, wood, wool, rattan and metal.
+The textures need to be varied and wild: think velvet fur, rich timbers, wool, rattan and metal.
 Yes, all of them and yes, all in the same room.

 Your next adventure is to add a mixture of sharp angles, fluffy fabrics and spiky plants.